cryptolake/cryptolake.github.io/content/Articles/Time series forecasting.md

 ![png](images/output_22_1.png)

-Here we imported the bitstamp data and found that it has the the same range with more values we will apply the same techniques and use this data instead
+Here we imported the bitstamp data and found that it has the the same range with more values, so we will apply the same techniques and use this data instead

 ```python